The US Federal Reserve may raise interest rates again if it finds it “appropriate”

 The Financial Times reported earlier Thursday that the US Securities Industry and Financial Markets Association (SIFMA) informed members that the Industrial and Commercial Bank of China had been subjected to a ransomware attack that disrupted the US Treasury market by preventing it from settling trades on behalf of other players.
 In the market.

-A Treasury Department spokesperson said in response to a question about the Financial Times report: “We are aware of the cybersecurity issue, and we are in regular contact with key participants in the financial sector, as well as federal regulatory agencies.
+A Treasury Department spokesperson said in response to a question regarding the Financial Times report: “We are aware of the cybersecurity issue, and we are in regular contact with key participants in the financial sector, as well as federal regulatory agencies.
 We continue to monitor the situation.”

 1699622972